kapazoglou/kapazoglou.github.io/_posts/2020-12-03-8fit_AnatomyIllustrations.md

 ---

-Explaining anatomical structures or procesess to fitness app users in a simple way.
+The content managers wanted to explain anatomical structures and procesess to fitness app users in a simple way.
 I researched the topics and designed the vector illustrations.

 ![chest](https://raw.githubusercontent.com/kapazoglou/portfolio/master/assets/images/item/HipFlexors.png)